 You are using an outdated browser.
 Upgrade your browser today for a better experience of this site and many others.

-We offer a full range of corporate secretarial services which can be tailored to meet your individual requirements, including a fixed fee package and fast track incorporation service
+We offer a full range of corporate secretarial services which can be tailored to meet your individual requirements, including the option of a fixed fee package and fast track incorporation service

 Our Central London Registered Office address and Service Addresses for Directors offers everything you need to manage your UK correspondence and compliance.

 We’re also on hand to create and maintain registers and changes to information, issue annual accounts reminders and prepare and submit forms in respect of shares, board minutes and resolutions.

 UK Banks will require formal Corporate Structure Confirmation and, working alongside our Banking Services team, we can manage this process for you.